About Us

 Women’s Democracy Lab empowers elected women at every stage of their journey, co-creating solutions to transform institutions.

-Our Co-Founder and
+Our Co-Founder &

 Executive Director